alkerway/hls-simulator/README.md

 One chosen level will stall at the time the session timer is at when the message is delivered.
 The server response will be normal but the one chosen level manifest will not update with new fragments.
 All other levels will update with new fragments as normal.

-The level to fail is chosen as the next level request the server receives.
+The level to stall is chosen as the next level request the server receives.

 This is how it works for both LIVE and VOD remote manifests.